What to Eat at Camden Yards

 The Orioles’ star players aren’t the only ones hitting homeruns.
 The Baltimore Orioles have also earned new fans thanks to the amazing concession stands at Camden Yards with a focus on local favorites and family-friendly options.
 It’s one of the few ball parks that allow you to bring in your own food and (non-alcoholic) drinks, but you might not want to after you hear about these options.
 Read on to discover why it’s among the best stadiums for foodies.

 - It wouldn’t be Baltimore without a place to get crab cakes.
-Harris Creek Oyster & Seafood offers jumbo lump crab cakes, as well as fried Cajun catfish sandwiches and oyster po’boys.
+Harris Creek Oyster and Lobster Hut offers jumbo lump crab cakes, as well as fried Cajun catfish sandwiches and oyster po’boys.
+You can also get a fresh lobster roll served with Old Bay seasoning on a roll or tomato wedges for a gluten-free option.

 - The famous Ocean City staple, Boardwalk Fries, has boardwalk-style fries available with a variety of sauces and toppings including cheese, sriracha, truffle, garlic parmesan and bacon cheddar ranch.